brooksrogers/dump1090_sdrplus/README.md

 ### Additional options

-Dump1090 can be called with other command line options to set a different gain, frequency, and so forth.
+dump1090 can be called with other command line options to set a different gain, frequency, and so forth.
 For a list of options use:

     ./dump1090 --help

-Everything is not documented here should be obvious, and for most users calling it without arguments at all is the best thing to do.

 ### Reliability

-By default Dump1090 tries to fix single bit errors using the checksum.
+By default dump1090 tries to fix single bit errors using the checksum.
 Basically the program will try to flip every bit of the message and check if the checksum of the resulting message matches.